Towards Chemically Accurate and Scalable Quantum Simulations on IQM Quantum Hardware: A Quantum-HPC Hybrid Approach: Conclusion

 Two ansätze were benchmarked within the SQD framework.
 The hardware efficiency and shallow circuit depth of LUCJ make it the preferred choice for near-term execution, consistently outperforming the newly introduced LCNot-UCCSD for SQD and remaining operational across all five benchmark molecules.
 LCNot-UCCSD, while offering reduced classical pre-computation overhead, produces circuits of sufficient depth to prevent configuration recovery for H$_2$O and NH$_3$, exposing a noise-induced failure mode whose systematic characterization is left for future work.
 These complementary strengths and limitations provide a practical basis for ansatz selection in near-term quantum simulation workflows.

 The potential energy surface results represent some of the most practically significant contributions of this work.
-SQD(LUCJ) reproduces FCI-quality dissociation profiles across all scanned molecules and basis sets, including the strongly correlated regime where CCSD deteriorates, with accuracy that degrades in a controlled and observable manner as the subsampling budget is reduced.
-The first experimental 2D-PES for H$_2$O on superconducting quantum hardware to our knowledge, comprising a $32 \times 32$ grid and matching FCI within numerical precision under sufficient subsampling, demonstrates that multi-dimensional surface mapping is now feasible on near-term devices, has the potential to enable improved characterization of transition states, reaction pathways, and force-field parameterization.
+SQD(LUCJ) reproduces FCI-quality dissociation profiles across all scanned molecules and basis sets, with accuracy that degrades in a controlled and observable manner as the subsampling budget is reduced.
+The first experimental 2D-PES for H$_2$O on superconducting quantum hardware to our knowledge, comprising a $32 \times 32$ grid and matching FCI within numerical precision under sufficient subsampling, demonstrates that multi-dimensional surface mapping is now feasible on near-term devices and has the potential to enable improved characterization of transition states, reaction pathways, and force-field parameterization~\cite{Barone2021, Chmiela2017, Qiu2025}.

 Integrating SQD(LUCJ) with DMET extends the methodology to larger and chemically relevant molecules.
-For eight ligand-like systems and the pharmacologically relevant amantadine molecule ($\mathrm{C_{10}H_{17}N}$), DMET-SQD recovers energies close to the micro-Hartree regime relative to DMET-CASCI, well within chemical accuracy and significantly improving upon DMET-CCSD, while using modest measurement budgets and converging reliably within a small number of self-consistency iterations.
+For eight ligand-like systems and the pharmacologically relevant amantadine molecule ($\mathrm{C_{10}H_{17}N}$), DMET-SQD recovers energies close to the micro-Hartree regime relative to DMET-CASCI, well within the chemical accuracy threshold and significantly improving upon DMET-CCSD, while using modest measurement budgets and converging reliably within a small number of self-consistency iterations.
 To our knowledge, the amantadine simulation constitutes the first experimental demonstration of DMET-SQD at this molecular scale on IQM hardware.
+As the total energy of the system is assembled collectively from these fragmented impurity calculations, the DMET-SQD framework avoids the exponential scaling wall associated with monolithic molecular simulations.
+The ability to attain reliable energetics for an FDA-approved therapeutic using 16 operational qubits demonstrates a pathway forward, one in which practically useful quantum computing for drug discovery does not strictly require millions of fault-tolerant logical qubits, but may be achievable with 50+ qubit NISQ devices with reliable error rates, first scaling toward classically intractable simulations~\cite{Merz2026}, before pushing toward quantum advantage with fault tolerance.